BoltzExchange/boltz-backend/docs/api.md

 Response object:

 - `warnings`: an array of strings that can indicate that some feature of Boltz might me disabled or restricted.
-Currently there is only a single warning that could be in that array:
+Currently, there is only a single warning that could be in that array:
     - `reverse.swaps.disabled`: means that all reverse swaps (from Lightning to the chain) are disabled
 - `pairs`: an object containing of the supported pairs of that particular Bolt instance.
 The keys of the values are the id's of the pairs and the values itself contain information about the trading pair:
     - `rate`: the exchange rate of the pair